Checkout

 Zero redirects

-Because Checkout launches as an overlay on your website, it does not require page redirection.
+Because the Checkout modal launches as an overlay on your website, it does not require page redirection.
 In a typical nonprofit scenario, selecting a donation button results in a redirect to an embedded or hosted donation experience.
 This redirect, and subsequent redirects, can have a negative impact on conversion.
-By avoiding redirects, Checkout preserves click-to-view conversion.
+By avoiding redirects, Fundraise Up’s Checkout form preserves click-to-view conversion.

 Suggested donation amounts